 When seen perfectly, it is a halo of golden light surrounding a field of deep blue, in the center of which is a silvery-white, five-pointed star.
 When seen imperfectly, it is seen as a dim violet light with a faint circle around it, and an even fainter dot in the center.

 If you see it in meditation, concentrate on the star or in the center of the field of blue.
 Gradually the gold will expand and form a tunnel.
 Passing into this tunnel, you will consciously enter the light of the astral world.
 In time, the blue light will form a tunnel.
 Entering that, you will enter the light of the causal world, the cosmic consciousness.
 When you can penetrate the star in the center, you will enter the Spirit beyond creation.

 To focus on the spiritual eye, you do not need to focus your eyes directly at this point, which can be very uncomfortable and make you cross your eyes.
 Imagine a distant mountain, and focus your gaze at the top of it.
 Your eyes should be relaxed and looking slightly upward.
 If you are meditating you should do this with your eyes closed.

+As you focus on this point and your thoughts are stilled, you may actually begin to see the visible form of it.
 Whether or not you see the spiritual eye, by meditating at that point your consciousness will gradually rise until it passes beyond human awareness and enters a state of ecstasy and joy, or superconsciousness.